 Grease a baking sheet.
 Sprinkle the sheet with cornmeal (optional).

-- Place both round loaves on the baking sheet, cover, and let the dough rise for about 45 minutes or until doubled in size.
+Cover and let the dough rise for about 45 minutes or until doubled in size.

 Bake loaves at 375 F for 35 minutes or until the bread sounds hollow when tapped on.